NuGet/Home/proposed/2023/NuGetAudit-without-nuget.org-as-packageSource.md

 Any URL specified in the `auditSources` section must implement the [NuGet Server API V3 protocol](https://learn.microsoft.com/nuget/api/overview).
 However, the server will only need to implement the [`VulnerabilityInfo` resource](https://learn.microsoft.com/en-us/nuget/api/vulnerability-info) (and service index), and can avoid implementing all the other resources that are required to be used as a package source.

+NuGet should report a warning to customers if a source listed under `<auditSources>` does not provide a VDB.
+However, NuGet should not warn about any `<packageSources>` that do not provide a VDB.
+If a customer lists the same URL under both `<auditSources>` and `<packageSources>`, then the warning should be emit.
+The exact warning code will depend on which codes are unused at the time of implementation, but NU1905 is a good candidate.

 NuGet will use same semantics for `auditSources` as it already has with `packageSources`.
 This means that `auditSources` are accumulated from other nuget.config files, and `<clear />` can be used to remove them.
 `auditSources` will also follow `packageSources` with regards to insecure http warnings, errors, and `allowInsecureConnections` configurations.